The database structure is defined in a schema.json file containing one or more collections which each have on

 }

-If the owning field has one the the types text
+If the owning field has one the the types text, number or enum the sorting field must be "" (empty

 {